DC-analysis/dclab/docs/sec_av_basins/index.rst

 Mapped basin via RTDCWriter
 ---------------------------
-You can explicitly define a mapped basin via the :func:`.RTDCBase.store_basin` method (see also the example below).
+You can explicitly define a mapped basin via the :func:`RTDCWriter.store_basin
+<dclab.rtdc_dataset.writer.RTDCWriter.store_basin>`
+method (see also the example after this one).

 .. code-block:: python